-Military records suggest that Herbert's widow Blanche, now with a toddler and a babe-in-arms, married a Mr Young within two years of Herbert's death, but no confirmatory record has been identified.
+Military records indicate that Herbert's widow Blanche, now with a toddler and a babe-in-arms, married William S Young (b 1888) within two years of Herbert's death, but no confirmatory record has been identified.
 Blanche and William had serveral children of their own.

 Private TF/241800 Charles William Wood served with the 1st Battalion, Duke of Cambridge's Own (Middlesex Regiment) and was killed in action on 24th September 1917 aged 39.
 He has no known grave and is commemmorated on the Tyne Cot memorial in Belgium.